ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ## GRAMMER
 - in C/C++ methods are invoked with `.` on object, and `->` operator on pointers
     - in rust the `.` operator works on pointers or direct struct/object, pointers are automatically dereferenced
+- if a expression is followed by semicolon `;`, then it'll discard the result and become a statement
 ### LOOPS
 - `loop { ... }` - infinite loop
     - use `break` conditions internally to terminate